AplaProject/apla-docs-en/introduction/script.rst

 ********************************************************************************
 Simvolio Contracts Language
 ********************************************************************************
-Contracts in Apla are written using an original (developed by the Apla team) Turing-complete script language called Simvolio, with compilation into bytecode.
+Contracts in the platform are written using an original (developed by the platform team) Turing-complete script language called Simvolio, with compilation into bytecode.
 The language includes a set of functions, operators and constructions that can be used for implementation of data processing algorithms and operations with the database.
 The Simvolio language provides for:

 - Declaration of variables with different data types, as well as simple and associative arrays: var, array, map,
 - Use of the ``if`` conditional statement and the ``while`` loop structure,